tc39/notes/meetings/2017-03/mar-22.md

 LBR: No tests for this.
 This is the most frustrating function I have for Test262, everything is implementation-defined.
 I'm really positive to anything that allows me to write a test on this.

-MS: The first row there [in table]: shouldn't that also throw an error...OK, so it's callable but you're not going to call it because only one element.
+MLS: The first row there [in table]: shouldn't that also throw an error...OK, so it's callable but you're not going to call it because only one element.

 BT: That change was fairly recent too, not calling the compareFn if only one element.